 The last crone got burnt up

 The cow milks cream an inch thick.

-Similar to the first two stanzas, in stanza three too, Plath makes a comparison to the past and the present.
-She talks of the witches that burnt at the state over 80 years ago, referring to the period of McCarthyism.
+Similar to the first two stanzas, in stanza three too, Plath makes a comparison between the past and the present.
+She talks of the witches that burnt at the stake over 80 years ago, referring to the period of McCarthyism.
 At the same time, she goes way back to the fairy tales where the ‘crone’ with her herb pot and a speaking cat will be the main reason for making the story eventful.
-Comparatively the period before the time the poets speaks of was filled with events like war and witch-hunting etc. Yet, she starts with the “but” which presents her dissatisfaction with the current time.
+Comparatively, the period before the time the poet speaks of was filled with events like war and witch-hunting, etc. Yet, she starts with the “but” which presents her dissatisfaction with the current time.
 At the same time this period, she feels to be a better period for the children of the time.
 For, “The cow milks cream an inch thick” denotes that the period is of stability and comfort.